alexismreyes/k-store/README.md

 # MERN K-STORE

-### a React ecommerce site made with MERN (Mongo - Express.js - React - Node.js) - (I'm currently working on finish this project)
+### a React ecommerce site

+Its made using MERN (Mongo - Express.js - React - Node.js) - (I'm currently working on finish this project)